 Four Reasons Your Cat Needs to Scratch

 You just bought a new couch and you're really excited.
 And so is your cat.
-You can almost hear your little furry friend cracking their little cat knuckles in anticipation.
+You can almost hear your furry friend cracking their little cat knuckles in anticipation.
 That couch will be theirs (along with everything else in the house) and it will begin with ... scratching.

 You attempt a preemptive prohibition against the defacing of your new furniture with a few gentle repeats of the word "no" as your cat eyes the arm of your temporarily pristine couch.
 It's worth a shot, you think.
 Your cat might even pay attention to your directive, particularly if you have given them other options.
-But if they give it a go anyway, you don't have take it personally.
+But if they give it a go anyway, you don't have to take it personally.
 Cats simply need to scratch.
 It's important for their physical and mental health.

 But why?
 You feed them, you love them and they no longer need to defend themselves, except against their catnip-infused cloth banana toy.
 So why the scratching?